xXJohamXx/movie_DASHboard/CONTRIBUTING.md

 ## Code of Conduct

-Please note that the `DS-Salaries` project is released with a [Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that the `movie_DASHboard` project is released with a [Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project you agree to abide by its terms.
 <!-- #endregion -->